lewishowles/components/src/components/form/form-date/form-date.md

 - default: `null`

 Any placeholder to show in the "Year" field.
 Do not use a placeholder for critical information.
 Always use the label and help text as priorities.

+### `dateHelpers`

+- type: `array`
+- default: `[]`

+Optional quick-select date buttons, rendered beneath the date inputs.
+Each entry is `{ label, unit, value }`:

+- `label`: the button text, e.g. `"Today"`, `"Tomorrow"`, `"+2 days"`.
+- `unit`: one of `"day"`, `"week"`, `"month"`, `"year"`.
+- `value`: an integer amount of `unit` to add relative to today. `0` is valid (e.g. "Today"); negative values select a date in the past.

+Invalid entries (missing label, unsupported unit, non-integer value) are silently dropped rather than rendered broken.

+Each button press is idempotent: the resulting date is always calculated relative to today, not relative to the field's current value, so repeated presses of "+2 days" always land two days from today rather than accumulating.
+Activating a button keeps focus on that button rather than moving focus into the date inputs, and announces the resolved date via the `date-helper-status` slot.

 ## Methods